Made to last and last.

 In an era of bargain basement clothing churned out by factories overseas, it’s refreshing to discover that someone prefers to do things the old-fashioned way.
 Filson, a century-old Washington State business legend, still makes its clothing in the United States, by hand.

 The company’s rich history dates all the way back to 1897.
 Like many men with gold fever, Nebraskan homesteader Clinton C. Filson traveled to Seattle, hoping to strike it rich in the Klondike.
-He never made it to the gold fields of Alaska, deciding to strike it rich in Washington State instead.
+He never made it to the gold fields of Alaska, though, deciding to strike it rich in Washington State instead.

-Mainland miners heading to the Klondike gold fields were ill prepared for the harsh conditions they would face day in and day out and Filson saw an opportunity.
+Mainland miners heading to the Klondike gold fields were ill prepared for the harsh conditions they would face day in and day out and Filson saw this as an opportunity.
 He opened Filson’s Pioneer Alaska Clothing and Blanket Manufacturers, which sold everything a miner could want, from clothing and blankets to sleeping bags and boots.
 And if Filson didn’t have what his customer needed, he’d make it for them.
 His motto: No more, no less.
 Your satisfaction is the sole purpose of our transaction.

 Not exactly the catchiest slogan by today’s standards, but it really said it all.
 When the Gold Rush came to an end in 1899, Filson turned to new markets, serving the needs of loggers, outdoorsmen and others who wanted durable, warm clothing in the most rugged and demanding environments.